How to Choose Your Senior Portrait Photographer

 Can they turn ordinary locations into amazing backdrops?

-Are the photos primarily taken outdoors on-location, or in a local photography studio, and is the photographer proficient in both types of settings?
+Are the photos primarily taken outdoors on-location, or in a local photography studio, and does the photographer work well in both settings?

-Is the work done using natural light, off-camera flash, or both?
+Are the photos taken using natural light, off-camera flash, or both?
 Does the lighting appear to be done well?

 Do they use props, or are the subjects primarily interacting with their surroundings?